linea-it/docs/docs/en/sci-platforms/pz_server_crc.md

 # Combine Redshift Catalogs

-The **Combine Redshift Catalogs** pipeline allows users to generate a single, unified redshift sample by combining multiple individual redshift catalogs.
-It uses the [LSDB](https://docs.lsdb.io/en/stable/index.html) library, developed by the [LINCC Frameworks](https://lsstdiscoveryalliance.org/programs/lincc-frameworks/), to perform spatial crossmatching between catalogs and identify multiple measurements of the same galaxy.
+The *Combine Redshift Catalogs* pipeline allows users to generate a single, unified redshift sample by combining multiple individual redshift catalogues.
+It uses the [LSDB](https://docs.lsdb.io/en/stable/index.html) library, developed by [LINCC Frameworks](https://lsstdiscoveryalliance.org/programs/lincc-frameworks/), to perform spatial crossmatching between catalogues and identify multiple measurements of the same galaxy.
 The pipeline offers flexible options to resolve or retain duplicates.

 This process is especially useful for preparing clean redshift samples that can be used as training sets, validation sets, or calibration inputs for photometric redshift (photo-z) estimation.